MichaelCurrin/javascript-bundling-quickstarts/README.md

 - Source order independence.
 - No need for namespacing your own application code.

-The output will be the same in the `browserify` and `webpack` directories in this project but with different style logging and output.
+See [browserify](/quickstarts/browserify/) and [webpack](/quickstarts/webpack/) directories in this project.
+The output will be the same but with different styles for logging and output.

 ## Why transpile?

 Some server-side scripts are needed to prepare the scripts, such as Babel to transpile React code or just modern JS to older JS for compatability.
 TypeScript also needs transpiling.

+See the [babel](/quickstarts/babel/) and [typescript](/quickstarts/typescript) directories.

 ## Resources